Astrap1/Orpits-0x02/README.md

 2. Cross-format Integration Testing
 - Ensuring that all features are able to work together without conflicts
 3. Stress-testing
-- Load large files into the app (10000+ lines) into the app to check for responsiveness
+- Load large files into the app, such as notes with 10,000+ lines, to check responsiveness
 4. Edge-case Input Testing
 - Inputting non-standard text inputs, checking that they do not run as code
 5. Pilot Testing